Skip to content

 You can also delete a line or any other chart object from the chart by using the chart menu.

-Right-click anywhere on the chart, select Objects list from the drop-down, select the desired object or line and click x next to it.
+Right-click anywhere on the chart, select Objects from the drop-down list, select the desired object or line and click X next to it.

 Pencil

-The Pencil Tool allows drawing shapes and objects of their choosing directly on the charts in any chart mode using a pen cursor.
+The pencil tool lets you draw freehand shapes and annotations directly on the chart in any mode using a pencil cursor.

-Use Color and Thickness to apply to your pencil marks.
-Right-click on a pencil drawing to open its settings.
+You can adjust the colour and thickness of your pencil marks.
+Right-click a pencil drawing to open settings.

 Click the Equidistant Channel icon in the Instruments toolbar, then click and hold the left mouse button to draw a line from the first point to the second.
 Release the mouse button to create a line.